bioperl/bioperl-docker/README.md

 # Docker files for BioPerl

-This repositories contains Dockerfiles for reproducible builds of BioPerl.
+This repository contains Dockerfiles for reproducible builds of BioPerl.

 At this point there are only two Dockerfiles, each in its own